 Saint Patrick's Day is a public holiday all over Ireland, most businesses will be closed at least part of the day.
 Should Saint Patrick's Day fall on a Saturday or Sunday, the following Monday will be a holiday in lieu.

 Good Friday is a public holiday in Northern Ireland only.
 Expect cross-border traffic from Northern Ireland heading for retail centers in the Republic, depending on the current exchange rate, and the relative prices.
+The date varies each year but this is always the Friday before Easter Sunday.

 Easter Monday is a public holiday all over Ireland, most businesses will be closed.